qaisqadri/code-20210602-qaisqadri/README.md

 - clone the repo
 - setup virutal env and install python dependencies with **pip install -r requirements.txt**
-- next we have give in the path to the json file and the result type in the calculate_bmi.py (at the end)
+- next we have to set in the path to the json file and the result type in the calculate_bmi.py (at the end)
 - There is also parallelize option which is discussed below.

 ## Working:
-For the First and Second Point, [calculate_bmi.py](calculate_bmi.py) contains The py file contains:
+For the First and Second Point, [calculate_bmi.py](calculate_bmi.py) contains:<br/>
 - MAPPING which is the mapping of range of BMI values and their relation with the BMI category and Health Risk.
 - 6 functions which break down the problems and solve step by step in function named main.
 For the Thrid The Test point, the Test cases are written in [test_calculate_bmi.py](calculate_bmi.py) and pytest is used for these.